 It has a green spathe-like flower.
 As an indoor plant, it doesn’t happen on a regular basis if at all.
 The foliage is what makes this plant desirable.

-African Mask Plant care can be tricky, but it’s well worth a try.
+African Mask Plant care (or Alocasia Polly care) can be tricky, but it’s well worth a try.
 The main things you need to do are: up the humidity factor, make sure it’s receiving bright, natural light and don’t let it go completely dry or keep it sopping wet.

 This plant is enjoying a surge in popularity right now.
 It’s not as hard to find as it used to be.
 A 6″ plant isn’t too expensive and here are some sources on Etsy where you can buy 1.
 Why not give 1 a try!